 |2022||69,271||160||105,161||There are currently approximately 69,270 valid Red Notices, of which some 7,500 are public.
 Also, There were 113,880 notices and 105,161 diffusions in circulation at the end of 2021.|

-Interpol shares Interpol’s red alerts and information globally using nine types of notices.
+Interpol shares its alerts and circulates the information globally using basically nine types of notices.
 Seven of these notices are color-coded, and each color has specific conditions and purposes for its publication.
 Here here are the nine types of notices used by Interpol today:

-Once published, all 195 Interpol member states can have access to and see these notices in the Interpol Information System.
-Besides the INTERPOL member countries, bodies like the United Nations, International Criminal Court, and International Criminal Tribunals, FATF, as well as various financial intelligence units (FIU), can see these notices and use them to seek arrests of fugitives wanted for committing crimes within their jurisdictions.
-Such crimes could be war crimes, genocide, and crimes against humanity.
+Once published, all 195 INTERPOL member states can have access to and see these notices in the Interpol Information System.
+Besides the INTERPOL member countries, bodies like the United Nations, International Criminal Court, International Criminal Tribunals, FATF, as well as various financial intelligence units (FIU), can see these notices and use them to seek arrests of fugitives wanted for committing crimes within their jurisdictions, or to conduct relevant investigations targeting the persons concerned.

-The best way to have a Red Notice removed is by challenging its validity.
-And since this organization is governed by its Constitution and the Rules of the Processing of Data, you need an in-depth understanding of these governing principles to be able to challenge a Red Notice.
+One of the legal ways to have a Red Notice removed is by challenging its validity.
+And since INTERPOL’s activity is governed by its Constitution and the Rules on the Processing of Data, one needs to have an in-depth understanding of these governing provisions to be able to challenge a Red Notice.
 Our Interpol Lawyers are highly experiences, qualified and sophisticated, that allows them to successfully challenge INTERPOL’s notices on a regular basis, achieving tailored and robust solutions for our Clients.

-This approach involves reviewing whether the Interpol Red Notice publication was in conformity with the provisions of the Universal Declaration of Human Rights (UDHR) or not.
-If the Red Notice request from a member state does not comply with the principles of the UDHR, as well as with the other relevant standards of human rights, we can request a Red Notice removal on your behalf.
+This approach implies reviewing whether the Interpol Red Notice publication was in conformity with the provisions of the Universal Declaration of Human Rights (UDHR).
+If the activities of a specific Interpol member country do not comply with the principles of the UDHR, as well as with the other relevant standards of human rights, we can request a Red Notice removal on your behalf.
 For instance, we can allege and duly substantiate that you will not get a fair trial under Article 10 of the UDHR if extradited to the requesting country.

-Article 3 of Interpol’s constitution states that it is forbidden for Interpol to get involved in political, religious, military, or racial activities.
+Article 3 of the Interpol Constitution states that it is forbidden for Interpol to get involved in political, religious, military, or racial activities.
 This also gives you a channel through which you can challenge Interpol Red Notices. er than a justice.
 That is why our highly qualified Lawyers can help you to figure out if relevant prosecution against you can amount to a politically motivated one, and if so – to get your data deleted from Interpol’s files.

-According to Interpol, the wanted individual can take three actions to challenge its Red Notices for their name to be removed from the relevant Interpol database.
+According to Interpol, the wanted individuals can take three possible actions to challenge INTERPOL Red Notices issued against them, and ask for their data removal from the relevant Interpol databases.

 Similarly, your request must meet admissibility requirements for the CCF to consider it.
 This includes using the application form provided by the CCF and following all the instructions in that form.
 Here are the details you must include in the removal of the Interpol red notices request: